CUTLER-H2020/DataCrawlers/Economic/README.md

 ### Running as stand alone

 #### Prerequisites
-Apart from those detailed in the [Getting started with R](###Getting started with R) section, some scripts may need further prerequisites (e.g. certain file located in certain folder, or some credentials for accessing the data in a web page).
+Apart from those detailed in the [Installation](#installation-1) section, some scripts may need further prerequisites (e.g. certain file located in certain folder, or some credentials for accessing the data in a web page).
 That information can be found in each script.

 #### Run the script